-You can use a mechanism on both tube connectors (dioptre adjustment rings) to compensate for this as follows.
+You can use a mechanism on the left tube connector (dioptre adjustment ring) to compensate for this as follows.

-- 1. Put the right dioptre adjustment ring to position 0. - 2.
-Look through the right eyepiece with the right eye and bring the object into focus by using the coarse and fine adjustment knob. - 3.
-Then look through the left eyepiece with the left eye and use the lefthand dioptre adjustment ring to focus the image.
+- 1. Look through the right eyepiece with the right eye and bring the object into focus by using the coarse and fine adjustment knob. - 2.
+Then look through the left eyepiece with the left eye and use the dioptre adjustment ring to focus the image.